 “Are you okay?” friends would continue to ask – holding my gaze – searching for tear precipitation ahead.

 “I’m okay,” I’d insist.
 “I’m okay, I’m okay, I’m okay, I’m okay – OKAY?!”

-I was anorexic in my approach to indulging in tears, miserly in my vulnerability allowance.
 I thought I was healing faster, smarter, better.